 You’ve probably heard me talk about my real-life friend, Christina, if you follow me on Facebook.
 Christina and I met at a blogger’s conference about 5 years ago, and when we realized that we lived less than 15 miles apart, and that we both had pretty similar views about food, we became fast friends.

 You probably know that Cynthia is more of a “savory girl” when it comes to choosing between say, cheese and chocolate.
-I definitely have more of a sweet tooth, so I just had to make a dessert recipe to add to Cynthia’s site.
-When we decided to do a guest post on each others’ pages, Cynthia shared a savory Blue Cheese Roasted Pecan Dip, which would be a wonderful addition to anything from picnics and barbecues to Oscar night parties!
+I have more of a sweet tooth.
+So I just had to make a dessert recipe to add to Cynthia’s site.
+When we decided to do a guest post on each others’ pages, Cynthia shared a savory Blue Cheese Roasted Pecan Dip.
+It’s a which would be a wonderful addition to anything from picnics and barbecues to Oscar night parties!

 Ipswich Almond Pudding